Story about my Brother, General Hieu

 I graduated with the 18th Class of the Reserved Officers Military School of Thu Duc with the grade of Aspirant Lieutenant.
-On June 1, 1965 I was already present at II Corps in Pleiku.
+On June 1, 1965, I was already present at II Corps in Pleiku.
 I was brought in to meet with Colonel Hieu, the II Corps Chief of Staff.
 When I entered his office, Colonel Hieu was on the phone with someone.
 He asked me to sit down and wait for a while.
 Upon terminating his phone conversation, he turned to me and asked which was my strongest subject in the military school.
-I responded I excelled in map reading.
+I responded, I excelled in map reading.
 He pointed to the map on the wall and asked me to pinpoint the location of a unit.
 Although I was experiencing turmoil inside me for having to perform before a colonel, I was able to determine the "section" of the location and thus recited accurately 8 out of 10 numbers of the coordinates.
-The outcome of the brief quiz was my assignment to work at G3 where good skills in map reading were required.
+The outcome of the brief quiz was my assignment to work at G3, where excellent skills in map reading were required.

 Colonel Hieu taught us that while preparing for an attack, it was not sufficient to know the identity of the enemy units involved, it was imperative to know the favorite tactics of the unit commander, like "diversionary attack at the east but real attack at the west" or "putting up a siege around an outpost and ambushing the relief column troops".
 And to plan a military operation accordingly.
-Therefore Colonel Hieu always ordered that his G2 intelligence office obtained the identities of the enemy units as well as the profile of its units commanders.
+Therefore Colonel Hieu always ordered that his G2 intelligence office obtained the identities of the enemy units as well as the profile of its unit commanders.

 Each morning Colonel Hieu met briefly with each office of the general staff, G1, G2, G3,... to listen to reports of each office head and to give orders for the day.
-At the end of each session, he always provided an Q&A time, which usually was not necessary because he was very concise and clear in his orders.
+At the end of each session, he always provided a Q&A time, which usually was not necessary because he was very concise and clear in his orders.

 My brother kept on busying himself in dealing with Viet Cong’s continuous attacks: